Privacy Policy

 13.9 Backup and recovery procedures

 We create regular backups, which are stored exclusively in secure system environments.
-Structured recovery procedures are in place for emergencies to enable operations to be resumed quickly.
+Structured recovery procedures are in place for emergencies to enable operations to resume quickly.

 § 14 Your rights as a data subject

-As a data subject within the meaning of the GDPR, you have the following rights.
-You can exercise these rights at any time by using the contact details provided in this privacy policy.
+As a data subject within the meaning of the GDPR, you are entitled to the following rights.
+You may exercise these rights at any time using the contact details provided in this privacy policy.

-You have the right to request information about whether we process personal data about you.
-If this is the case, you may request information in particular about:
+You have the right to request information as to whether we process personal data concerning you.
+If this is the case, you may, in particular, request information regarding:

 - the purposes of processing,